At the beginning of our 12 month RV trip of the US, we decided to do something a little different and see what Christmas New Orleans style was like.

 Wrap up your Christmas holiday in New Orleans with an evening at Celebration in the Oaks, known to be pone of the most spectacular Christmas holiday light festivals in the country.

-We really enjoyed this unique Christmas experience in New Orleans.
+We really enjoyed this unique Christmas experience in New Orleans that bought so much holiday cheer.

 Miracle on Fulton Street